 Our Artistic Director

-Composer, conductor, violinist, and violist Richard Auldon Clark is Artistic Director and Conductor of the Manhattan Chamber Orchestra, Manhattan Contemporary Chamber Ensemble, and now for an 18th year, the Finger Lakes Chamber Music Festival.
+Composer, conductor, violinist, and violist Richard Auldon Clark is Artistic Director and Conductor of the Manhattan Chamber Orchestra, Manhattan Contemporary Chamber Ensemble, and now for the 20th year, the Finger Lakes Chamber Music Festival.
 A strong proponent of American music, Mr. Clark has performed and/or recorded hundreds of world premieres, and his work has received extraordinary praise in the New York Times, Fanfare, American Record Guide, Washington Post, and dozens of others.

 Mr. Clark has recorded the music of David Amram, Henry Cowell, Seymour Barab, Lukas Foss, Alan Hovhaness, Otto Leuning, Osvaldo Lacerda, Dave Soldier, Alec Wilder, and many more.
 An active studio musician as well, Mr. Clark has performed and recorded for Broadway, television, commercials, and films, including several films for Philip Glass.
 Mr. Clark’s compositions have been praised in the New York Times and broadcast on NPR stations around the country.
 With more than twenty chamber works to his credit, Mr. Clark has premiered six new compositions in the past three years in Zankel Hall at Carnegie Hall., In September 2016, his opera Happy Birthday, Wanda June with a Libretto by Kurt Vonnegut was premiered by Indianapolis Opera.
 A frequent collaborator, Mr. Clark works with dancers, choreographers, and visual artists in the creation of new works.
 Currently, Mr. Clark is Professor of Music at Butler University where he conducts the Butler Symphony Orchestra and Butler Ballet.